juno/twitter-bot-jwave/README.md

 ## DESCRIPTION

-This bot is post current track of Japanese radio station J-WAVE.
+This bot posts about songs which aired from the Japanese Radio Station "J-WAVE".
-Track information fetch from http://www.j-wave.co.jp/alladdin/
+Song information will fetched from http://www.j-wave.co.jp/alladdin/ .

 ## SETUP